- Apply for Graduation

 When will I get my diploma?

 A diploma scroll is presented to each graduate during the ceremony.
-Diplomas will be mailed approximately eight weeks after commencement to your home address as indicated on Campus Connection.
-Please update your home address within 10 days after graduation.
+Diplomas will be mailed approximately eight weeks after commencement to your home field address as indicated on Campus Connection.
+Please update your home field address within 10 days prior to graduation.

 Can I request a transcript before receiving my diploma?

 It will take approximately eight weeks to receive verification of your degree from your college, record this information on your permanent record, and prepare your diploma for mailing.
 If you need a transcript reflecting your earned degree, you may request a transcript be sent.
 Please mark "hold for degree" on your order form if your degree hasn't already been posted.
 If you need assistance, please contact the Office of the Registrar at 701.777.2711.

 NOTE: The University of North Dakota reserves the right to deny the release of a student's diploma if that student has an outstanding accounts receivable balance in excess of $100.
 Questions can be directed to Student Account Services at 701.777.3911.

-What if I selected Restricted Directory on my graduation application?
+What if I selected Do Not Publish on my application to graduate?

-If you have requested "Restricted Directory" please be aware that your name will not appear in the commencement program nor will it be released to newspapers.
-Also, we will not be able to confirm your degree to employers or others without your specific request in writing.
-If you have questions or concerns regarding this policy, please call the Office of the Registrar.
+If you have requested Do Not Publish on your application to graduate, please be aware that your name will not appear in the commencement program nor will it be released to newspapers.